 Payroll tax problems may also result from mismanaged accounts.
 You may be under the impression that payroll taxes have been paid properly, but accounting problems or document mismanagement resulted in inaccurate payments.
 Though this may not be a fault of yours, you are still required to pay any unpaid payroll taxes, and you are further required to pay penalties.
 When this happens, business owners may be completely unaware that they have not paid payroll taxes.

 Payroll Tax Problems and the IRS

 The IRS takes payroll tax underpayment or a failure to pay payroll taxes very seriously.
 To pay payroll taxes, the IRS can place liens or levies on property and even liquidate the business.
 To avoid these problems, it is essential to resolve payroll tax problems as soon as possible.
-If you are struggling with payroll tax problems and more penalties accrue every quarter, we can help you find a solution.
-By negotiating the unpaid sum and penalties with the IRS or by negotiating a payment plan, you can continue to operate your business and get out from under payroll tax problems.
+If you are struggling with payroll tax problems and more penalties accrue every quarter, our Connecticut payroll tax attorney and CPA can help you find a solution.
+By negotiating the unpaid sum and penalties with the IRS or by negotiating a payment plan, you can continue to operate your business and get out from under your tax problems.

 Payroll Tax Problems Affect All Businesses

 Payroll tax problems can affect a business with ten employees or a business with ten thousand employees, and everything in between.
 Document mismanagement or financial mismanagement can occur in any industry.
 Though this is a problem which is common to many different businesses, this problem can also be solved.
-A CPA with experience in tax code and IRS negotiations can help you find the best road to move forward.
+Our Connecticut based CPA has experience in tax code and IRS negotiations and can help you find the best road to move forward.
 If you believe payroll tax penalties have been unfairly levied against you, you also have legal options.
-An expert tax law attorney will help you map out your options and pursue a case.
+Our expert Connecticut tax law attorney will help you map out your options and pursue a case.